Cray-HPE/csm-install-workarounds/workarounds/before-configuration-payload/CASMINST-1915/README.md

   lnet01
   ```

-2. Next modify `hmn_connections.json` for each node that is not expected become an UAN Application Node ass the `war-` prefix to the value in its `Source` field.
+2. Next modify `hmn_connections.json`.
+For each node that is not expected become an UAN Application Node, add the `war-` prefix to the value in its `Source` field.

   For example, the following is for `lnet01`:
   ```json